theblsk/etl-ui/docs/prd.md

 - **Screen 2 (Optional): Dashboard Visualization**
     - Optionally, build a simple dashboard highlighting key insights from the data.
 This step is entirely optional and considered a bonus.
 Look for backend endpoints in backend.md

+### ⚙️ Frontend Controls

+- Provide a clear button for users to trigger or refresh backend data integration.
+- Provide simple feedback to indicate integration progress.